ElbowBaggins/ew0724/README.md

 Alternatively, open the project in IntelliJ and use the Gradle tool window to point and click your way to victory.

-If you are trying this at the command line and `java -version` does NOT indicate Java 22, this probably won't work. rAmend your path such that `java` and friends are the JDK22 versions.
+If you are trying this at the command line and `java -version` does NOT indicate Java 22, this probably won't work.
+Amend your path such that `java` and friends are the JDK22 versions.